guchan-fout/iOS-Pangle-Manuel-Quick-Start/Quick-Start-Manual/2-naive_ad_en.md

 if the parameter`imageMode` in the `data` is **BUFeedVideoAdModeImage** or **BUFeedADModeSquareVideo**, please init a `BUNativeAdRelatedView` and call `- (void)refreshData:(BUNativeAd *)nativeAd;` to get videoAdView parts for the ad.

-Please add `BUNativeAdRelatedView`'s `logoImageView` on ad's view, this view will show the privacy information when been clicked.
+Please add `BUNativeAdRelatedView`'s `logoADImageView` on ad's view, this view will show the privacy information when been clicked.

 ```swift